harrison314/CaseR/README.md

             });
 ```

+## Notes
+- Using attribute `ExcludeFromRegistration` it is possible to suppress automatic class registration into DI using `.AddCaseRInteractors(...)` methods.

 ## CaseR
 [![NuGet Status](http://img.shields.io/nuget/v/CaseR.svg?style=flat)](https://www.nuget.org/packages/CaseR/)
 The CaseR library contains all the logic and can be used without a source generator.